Meet our VU:Sci editorial committee: we are a team of master students, PhDs and academic staff from VU.

 Chloé has a master’s degree in Biomedical Sciences and specialized in Immunology and Science Communication.
 She is continuously mesmerized by the world of science and loves communicating this to a broader audience.
 Her interests vary from bio-art, immuno-oncology, rare genetic diseases, parasitology to neurodegenerative disorders.

-Rosan is a first year biomolecular science student.
-She has a broad interest in science, human biology and nature, and is most interested in fundamental biology.
-Currently, she is doing her internship at the AIMMS at the structural biology group, where she studies the role of the short transmembrane helix of TatA on the function of the Twin Arginine Transport system.
+Rosan is a second year biomolecular science student.
+She has a broad interest in science, human biology and nature, and is most interested in fundamental and structural biology.

 Jenna is a first year neuroscience masters student at the VU on the Neurasmus program, from South Africa.
 Currently, she is investigating the pathophysiology of the alpha-synuclein protein in skin and brain tissue of Parkinson’s disease patients.
 Jenna is interested in many fields from stem cell biology to network neuroscience and hopes to incorporate her interests to better understand the interaction between lifestyle and brain functioning.

 Michelle is a second year Biomedical Sciences Masters student at VU Amsterdam, specialising in Neurobiology.
 With a background in infectious diseases and immunology from her previous studies in South Africa, she has currently changed course, focusing on functional brain imaging, machine learning, and cognitive neuroscience in the context of psychiatric disorders.

 Katelyn is a first year Biomolecular Sciences Master’s student at the VU, from the United States.
 She is interested in disease-related research in the fields of immunology, oncology and genetics.